- Newly-Admitted Students

 The School of Graduate Studies website provides an overview of base funding amounts for graduate students.
 Only PhD candidates are eligible for base funding; Master’s candidates are not eligible.

-Yes.
-Your funding level will not drop below the minimum guaranteed by the Faculty of Arts & Science, but external awards do affect the funding package.
-Contact our graduate office for information on your specific situation.
+Your funding level will not drop below the base funding package offered by the Faculty of Arts & Science, but external awards do affect the funding package.

-A teaching assistantship is one part of the minimum funding guarantee for PhD students.
+A teaching assistantship is one part of the base funding package for PhD students.
 MA students do not normally hold a teaching assistantship.

 Yes, there is.
 In fact, all students who are new teaching assistants or course instructors must attend at least three hours of paid training.
 You can also access programming, training and resources through the University’s free Teaching Assistants’ Training Program or the Centre for Teaching Support & Innovation.